Event planning guidelines

 The City of Kelowna is proud to offer garbage, recycle, and refundable bins and bags, at no charge, to assist in the waste management of your event.

-- Bins can be requested through the Events Office as part of the Outdoor Event Permit
+- Bins can be requested as part of the Outdoor Event Permit process

 - Bin sizes are the standard 240L recycle bin size issued by the Regional District of Kelowna to homeowners